CaptainBeluga/GuessTheCodeHack/README.md

     [+] This function returns the correct language and it'll select the correct button automatically.

-    [+] To run this more time use the Python Script "automation.py".
+    [+] To run this more times use the Python Script "automation.py".

     [+] Install Python Dependencies => pip install pyinput